2024 Abundant Life Christian School shooting

-2024 mass shooting in Wisconsin, U.S.
+Mass shooting in Wisconsin, U.S.

 On December 16, 2024, a school shooting occurred at Abundant Life Christian School in Madison, Wisconsin, United States.
 Two people were killed and six others were injured.
-The perpetrator, 15-year-old Natalie Lynn Rupnow, committed suicide at the scene.
+The perpetrator, 15-year-old Natalie Lynn "Samantha" Rupnow, committed suicide at the scene.
+The shooting has inspired copycat attacks.
+(Note: Copycat attacks include: the Antioch High School shooting, Annunciation Catholic Church shooting, and the 2025 Evergreen High School shooting.)

 Background

 Abundant Life Christian School is a private Christian K–12 school founded in 1978.
 The building is located next to the City Church Madison and shares a 28 acre campus with the Campus for Kids Learning Center, an infant to kindergarten center in addition to the church.
 Children from about 200 families are enrolled in the school, which had about 390 students enrolled at the time of the shooting.
 At the time of the shooting, the school had cameras installed; however, like most private schools of its size, it did not have a metal detector or a school resource officer.

 Shooting

 The shooting occurred inside of a classroom used as a study hall.
 The Madison Police Department received a 911 call from a second-grade teacher inside the school at 10:57 a.m.
 CST.
 The shooting was in a mixed age and grade study hall.
 Rupnow was armed with two handguns during the shooting, but only used one of them.

-Law enforcement arrived at the school and found the shooter dead at 11:05 a.m., from a self-inflicted gunshot wound.
-The suspect was initially reported as a teenage juvenile and a student at the school.
-The shooter was declared dead while being transported to the hospital.
+Law enforcement arrived at the school and found the shooter unresponsive at 11:05 a.m. from a self-inflicted gunshot wound.
+The suspect was initially reported as a teenage juvenile and a student of the school.
+The shooter was declared dead during transport to the hospital.

-At 11:14 a.m. school staff and students were evacuated.
-None of the responding officers fired their weapons.
-After an initial sweep of the school, police officials reported that there was no further threat to the public.
+At 11:14 a.m., staff and students were evacuated from the school.
 A public safety alert was sent to nearby phones at around 11:20 a.m.
+After an initial sweep of the school, police officials reported none of the responding officers fired their weapons and there was no further threat to the public.

-21 shell casings were recovered at the school.
-Rupnow carried two pistols (a 9mm Glock 19 and .22 caliber Sig Sauer P322), five 9mm magazines, three .22-caliber magazines, and a box containing 50 rounds of 9mm ammunition.
+In total, 21 shell casings were recovered from the scene.
+During the attack, Rupnow carried two pistols, a 9mm Glock 19 Gen4 and a .22LR Sig Sauer P322; five 9mm magazines; three .22LR magazines; and a box containing 50 rounds of 9mm ammunition.
 She wore a black T-shirt inscribed with a bullseye.